Video Game / Pipeworks Godzilla Trilogy

 - Volcanic Veins: The Critical Mass forms in Unleashed turn the monsters black with glowing red markings.

-- Wings Do Nothing: Despite having wings, Destroyah is incapable of flight as a result of concerns that letting him fly would make him overpowered.
+- Wings Do Nothing: Despite having wings, Destroyah is incapable of flight in every game except Double Smash.
+This, along with his vulnerability to Heat instead of Freezing, was a result of concerns that letting him fly would make him overpowered.